apache/druid/docs/ingestion/native-batch.md

 > You need to include the [`druid-azure-extensions`](../development/extensions-core/azure.md) as an extension to use the Azure input source.

-The Azure input source supports reading objects directly from Azure Blob store or Azure Data Lake sources.
+The Azure input source is used to read objects directly from Azure Blob store or Azure Data Lake sources.
 Objects can be specified as a list of file URI strings or prefixes.
-The Azure input source is splittable, and supports [Parallel task](#parallel-task) processing whereby each  `index_parallel` worker task reads a single object.
+The Azure input source is splittable and can be used by the [Parallel task](#parallel-task), where each worker task reads a single object.

 Sample specs: